+Abstract

-Abstract: We review the available evidence supporting the use of hydroxychloroquine-based multidrug protocols in the treatment of COVID-19, in response to a recently published editorial in the Tasman Medical Journal.
+We review the available evidence supporting the use of hydroxychloroquine-based multidrug protocols in the treatment of COVID-19, in response to a recently published editorial by TMJ.
+Tasman Medical Journal 2024; 6: 27-32

-1. Introduction
+Introduction

-We read with interest an editorial by Millar [1] concerning the role of hydroxychloroquine in the treatment of COVID-19 patients.
-Community standard of care multidrug therapies for COVID-19 [2-9] were based on signals of benefit and acceptable safety.
-At the onset of the pandemic, there was insufficient time for large prospective randomized controlled trials (RCTs) to validate community standard of care protocols.
-In such studies, randomization should handle the validity threats of selection bias and both known and unknown confounders, however successful randomization requires a large number of patients with outcome events (e.g. hospitalizations, deaths), to ensure that the patients experiencing these events are also randomized [10].
-As an example, the number n of events needed to randomize a dichotomous equiprobable confounder variable (i.e. similar to male/female) within x = 10% margin (with 95% confidence) can be obtained by bounding the ratio σ/μ of standard deviation to mean with $2(\sigma/\mu) = 2(1/n)^{1/2} \le x = 0.1$, thus requiring $n \ge 400$ expected events.
+We read with interest an editorial by Millar1 concerning the role of hydroxychloroquine in the treatment of COVID-19 patients.
+Community standard of care multidrug therapies for COVID-19 were based on signals of benefit and acceptable safety.2-9 At the onset of the pandemic, there was insufficient time for large prospective randomized controlled trials (RCT) to validate community standard of care protocols.
+In such studies, randomization should handle the validity threats of selection bias and both known and unknown confounders, however successful randomization requires a large number of patients with outcome events (e.g. hospitalizations, deaths), to ensure that the patients experiencing these events are also randomized.
+10 As an example, the number n of events needed to randomize a dichotomous equiprobable confounder variable (i.e. similar to male/female) within x = 10% margin (with 95% confidence) can be obtained by bounding the ratio σ/μ of standard deviation to mean with $2(\sigma/\mu) =$ $2(1/n)^{1/2} \le x = 0.1$, thus requiring $n \ge 400$ expected events.
 Therefore, for RCTs with a mortality endpoint, if one assumes p = 2% case fatality rate (CFR), then the estimated sample size required to achieve sufficient randomization is $N = n/p \ge 20,000$, which is impractical in the midst of an emergency.

-2. Use of hydroxychloroquine for SARS-CoV-2
+Use of hydroxychloroquine for SARS-CoV-2

 Clinicians understood quickly that no single drug was going to be necessary nor sufficient to treat acute COVID-19 with its three phases of viral replication, cytokine storm, and thrombosis.
-Hydroxychloroquine was part of the initial multidrug protocol used by Zelenko from March 2020 [11].
-On April 28, 2020, Zelenko published a letter [12, 13], also reproduced in his posthumous autobiography [14], reporting the details of his hydroxychloroquine-based multidrug protocol and his patient outcomes.
-Zelenko's protocol consisted of risk stratifying patients as high or low risk, and treating the high-risk patients with hydroxychloroquine (200 mg twice daily for 5 days), azithromycin (500 mg once daily for 5 days), and zinc sulfate (50 mg elemental zinc for 5 days) [2].
-He defined three categories of high-risk patients: (a) all patients with age \geq 60 years; (b) patients that were immunocompromised or had comorbidities or whose BMI was $\geq 30 \text{ kg/m}^2$; (c) all patients not satisfying the previous two conditions who developed shortness of breath.
+Hydroxychloroquine was part of the initial multidrug protocol used by Zelenko from March 2020.11 On April 28, 2020, Zelenko published a letter, ^{12,13} also reproduced in his posthumous autobiography, 14 reporting the details of his hydroxychloroquine-based multidrug protocol and his patient outcomes.
+Zelenko's protocol consisted of risk stratifying patients as high or low, and treating the high-risk patients with hydroxychloroquine (200 mg twice daily for 5 days), azithromycin (500 mg once daily for 5 days), and zinc sulfate (50 mg elemental zinc for 5 days).2 He defined three categories of patients at high risk: (a) all older than 60 years of age; (b) those that were immuno-compromised or had comorbidities or whose BMI was $\geq 30 \text{ kg/m}^2$; (c) all patients not satisfying the previous two conditions who developed shortness of breath.
 By April 28, 2020, Zelenko had treated 405 high-risk patients resulting in 6 hospitalizations and 2 deaths.
-No hospitalizations or deaths were observed amongst the other 1,045 low-risk patients who received only supportive care.
-He improved on his triple drug protocol by introducing budesonide nebulization and oral dexamethasone at the beginning of May 2020, and selective use of apixaban near the end of May 2020 [15].
-By June of that year he had treated 800 high-risk patients, resulting cumulatively in 12 hospitalizations and 2 deaths [14,16,17].
-While public health policy in the United States opposed the adoption of Zelenko's protocol [18], the community standard of care developed from that point forward to the widely adopted McCullough protocol [3-5,19] (Fig. 1).
+No hospitalizations or deaths were observed amongst the other 1,045 lowrisk patients who received only supportive care.
+He proliferation, cytokine injury, and thrombosis.
+No single drug is necessary nor sufficient.